What Are the Different Toxic Metals Found in E-Waste

 E-waste, or electronic waste, is a growing problem around the world.
-It is defined as discarded computers, office electronic equipment, entertainment device electronics, mobile phones, television sets, and other electronic devices.
+It is defined as discarded computers, office electronic equipment, entertainment device electronics, mobile phones, sets, and other electronic devices.
 With the rapid growth in technology, the demand for new gadgets has skyrocketed, resulting in an ever-growing amount of e-waste.
 Unfortunately, many of these items contain hazardous materials, including toxic metals.

 One of the most toxic metals found in e-waste is mercury, a heavy metal that can be extremely dangerous if not handled properly.
 Mercury is a naturally occurring element that can be found in a variety of minerals, including cinnabar, corderoite, and livingstonite.
 In its elemental form, mercury is a silver-white, odorless liquid.
 It is extremely dense and has a boiling point of 629.88°F (334.6°C).